 Public Scoping: Nov.
 4, 2022 – Dec.
 5, 2022 (COMPLETE)

-Proposed Implementation: Summer 2025 – Watershed restoration projects would be implemented with site specific surveys and compliance for individual projects tiered to the Environmental Assessment.
+Proposed Implementation: Watershed restoration projects will be implemented with site specific surveys and compliance for individual projects tiered to the posted Environmental Assessment.

 Project Background

-TRRP, BLM, and the USFS are preparing a draft Environmental Assessment to evaluate aquatic habitat restoration activities in the Trinity River watershed.
+TRRP, BLM, and the USFS have prepared an Environmental Assessment that evaluates aquatic habitat restoration activities in the Trinity River watershed.
 The Environmental Assessment analysis focuses on restoration activities that improve the quality and quantity of accessible cold-water aquatic habitat.
 Project activities may require additional decisions, site-specific surveys, and consultation with associated regulatory agencies prior to implementation.
 Project activities would generally occur along roads and within areas designated as riparian reserves under the Northwest Forest Plan (1994), within the Trinity River watershed, in Trinity and Humboldt counties, California.

 Following the 2000 Record of Decision, the U.S. Department of Interior established the Trinity River Restoration Program to restore the fisheries of the Trinity River affected by dam construction and related diversions of the Trinity River Division of the Central Valley Project.
 Administered by Reclamation, the Trinity River Restoration Program is a partnership of federal and state resource agencies, Tribes, and Trinity County.
 The Program works to restore the processes and attributes of a properly functioning river and watershed to support the recovery of diminished salmon and steelhead populations while retaining Trinity and Lewiston dams’ delivery of water and power to the Trinity River and California’s Central Valley.